41 Easy Fourth of July Decorations to Get You in the Holiday Spirit

 4th of July Flags

 Make your own 4th of July flags!
 Purchase wooden skewers and a spool of flag ribbon at your local crafts store.
 Wrap a 3-inch length of ribbon around the top of each skewer; secure with tape.

 Add bunting to your porch to welcome guests this 4th of July.
 Buy several yards of patriotic-pattern fabric (determine length based on where the bunting will hang).
 Starting at one end, gather the fabric about every 24 inches and secure the gathers using red, white, or blue yarn.
 Use the same color of yarn to attach the patriotic bunting to a porch rail.

 Turn a plain table into something special for your 4th of July celebration.
 To make, apply double-stick tape to the table edge to hold a crepe paper streamer in place.

 Editor's Tip: Pleat the streamer by pinching the top of it all around the table.
-Secure the pleats with tape if necessary.
+If necessary, secure the pleats with tape.

 Transform red-white-and-blue striped paper lanterns into 4th of July centerpieces for your table.
 Just slip each lantern over a clear glass, and tuck a handful of white blooms inside.